 First-round back-to-backs favor NHL teams with 2 top goalies

-“I think it’s something the guys will look forward to,” the St. Louis Blues coach said.
-“There’s nothing wrong with it.”

-Berube also wasn't a goaltender.
-But in Jordan Binnington and Jake Allen, his Blues do have two goalies capable of starting in the playoffs.
+Fortunately for the Bruins, they have goalies Tuukka Rask and Jaroslav Halak ready for anything.

-While back-to-backs are no longer common in the NHL postseason, the urgency to finish it this year means each first-round series has one set of them scheduled.
-Advantage goes to the teams that are able to rotate in a No. 1A netminder rather than tax a starter by playing him two days in a row.
+Back-to-backs are no longer common in the NHL's Stanley Cup playoffs, but the urgency to finish them this year means each first-round series has one set of them scheduled.
+Advantage goes to the teams that are able to rotate in a No. 1-A netminder rather than tax a starter by playing him two days in a row.

 Vegas general manager Kelly McCrimmon pointed to the Hurricanes' Mrazek-Reimer move as reason a two-goalie system can work this year.
 His Golden Knights earned the No. 1 seed in the Western Conference on the strength of Marc-Andre Fleury and Robin Lehner and could employ both as the playoffs go on.

 McCrimmon couldn't see this future when he acquired Lehner from Chicago — Vegas' first-round opponent — at the trade deadline.
-Now, he's sure glad he did.
+Now, he's sure glad he did, with Lehner starting Game 1 for the Golden Knights on Tuesday night.

 Colorado coach Jared Bednar nods his head, even while shaking it when asked if he'll say whether Philipp Grubauer or Pavel Francouz is starting in net for Game 1 against Arizona.
 Seeing back-to-backs in the qualifying round prepared the Avalanche's coaching staff for this possibility.

-Cassidy said it's Rask's “ball to run with for now” and the Bruins will worry about their back-to-back later since it doesn't come until Games 5 and 6.

-For the Dallas Stars and Calgary Flames, the back-to-back is Games 2 and 3.
-That led Dallas coach Rick Bowness to quip he needed to make decisions early because “we play four games in 5 1/2 days.”
-Good thing for the Stars that they have Ben Bishop and Anton Khudobin — Khudobin started Game 1 — and the Flames can turn to David Rittich if Cam Talbot's performance slips.
+Craig Berube, coach of the defending Stanley Cup champion St. Louis Blues, is a fan of back-to-backs dating to his playing days.
+He expects players to look forward to it and has been saying since training camp he expects goalies Jordan Binnington and Jake Allen to each see work in the playoffs.

+Goaltenders Ben Bishop and Anton Khudobin of the Dallas Stars and Cam Talbot and David Rittich of the Calgary Flames are in the same boat.
+Dallas could easily flip to Bishop next after Khudobin allowed three goals in a series-opening loss, and the Stars and Flames play their back-to-back in Games 2 and 3 Friday and Saturday.

-The New York Islanders have that option too with Thomas Greiss, but they opted to play Semyon Varlamov in all four games of the qualifying round, including a back-to-back.
+The New York Islanders have the option of turning at any point to Thomas Greiss, but they chose to play Semyon Varlamov in all four games of the qualifying round, including a back-to-back.
 Varlamov lost his first back-to-back of the season but bounced back to win Game 4 against Florida.

 “I felt pretty confident and comfortable to play back-to-backs,” Varlamov said.
 “I’m in good shape, so I can do it, I guess.”